BrunoGreenfield/maze-solver/README.md

 # maze-solver

-A 2D maze solver to show the effectiveness of different search algorithms
+A 2D maze solver to explore the effectiveness of different search algorithms